Deploy inference endpoint for MPT-7B-CHAT

 mc cp -r * mpt-7b-chat-1/mpt-b-chat-1-b9402a

-After you have successfully launched the model endpoint, wait for a few minutes (for loading the model).
-Then you can use an API request for prediction.
-Below is the sample body of the inference request:-
+After launching the endpoint, wait a few minutes for the model to load.
+Then send an API request for prediction.

 {